 Do you want to give your users the option to delete their own accounts?
 It’s very common to give visitors the option to register an account or membership on your WordPress website, but it usually falls on the web developer to actually delete accounts if requested.
-Another option is to give visitors the option to delete their own account.

 This option has advantages, but it also has some disadvantages associated with it.
 This is why you do not see the option to delete an account on every website.
 WordPress user accounts contain important information like email addresses and user-created content.

-Why Give Users the Option to Delete Their WordPress Accounts
+Why Allow Users to Delete Their Account

 To do this, the visitor must contact the web developer to have their account terminated.
 That just ends up being more work for the web developer.
 Giving the option is a great way to make sure it is not your responsibility to delete their information.